PUK and SIM errors can keep you from making calls or sending messages.

 - Use the PUK Code printed on the card your SIM came in.
 Make sure the SIM card number matches the card.

-- Once you have the PUK code, follow the instructions for your Device to enter it.
+- Once you have the PUK code, follow the unlock instructions to enter it.

 Other SIM errors